thibaultcha/Equiprose/README.md

 Miranda requires [Node.js](http://nodejs.org) and [npm](https://npmjs.org) to be installed.

-1. Download or clone, then run `npm install` for dependencies.
+1. Download or clone, run `npm install` for dependencies.
 2. Configure it `config.js`
 3. Create content for your website
 4. Create a template or use an existing one